 Jasminum nudiflorum is among the earliest flowering of the shrubby plants.
 Aptly called winter jasmine, it may start blooming at the slightest hint of warmth in late winter.
-This year, at the Cincinnati Zoo and Botanical Garden, a significant portion of the flowers were open by mid-February:
+This year, at the

 By February 22nd, it was nearly in full bloom: